 Is this what I wanted to become?
 Where had all my strength gone?
 I used to be so strong.
 Now my shoulders slumped, my gaze limp.
 Nights were dreamless, my alarm clock no longer rowdy in the morning.
 I didn't even bother to add money to my dining account.
 Dirty laundry became too sparse to be gathered.
 The only energy in the room was the university-provided fridge containing moldy pizza.

-I flicked my cigarette over the crest of the eighth-story window.
+I flicked my cigarette over the crest of the ninth-story window.
 My eyes dreamily followed the cigarette to the ground.
 Slumping off my perch, I sat on my bed.
 I gathered my journal and wrote in hope I could write myself away from my emptiness.

 senseless words, void of creativity and value